RachelSuwan/courses-p-y4-e/chapter2.md

 xp: 50
 ```

 Input from a user can potentially cause errors.
 A conditional execution structure that handles both expected and unexpected errors is called try/except.
-The try block tries a statement that may have issues, the except is executed if an error occurs in the statement and is ignored if there are no errors.
+The try block attempts to execute a statement that may have issues, the except is executed if an error occurs in the statement and is ignored if there are no errors.
 <b><br><u>Syntax:</u><br>try:
      <br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Indented statement block to execute
 <br>except: